KCRW: Warriors in Training Program(WiT)

 3. Safety Gear: Helmet, elbow pads, knee pads, wrist guards and mouth guard.

 If you do not have proper skates, safety gear, or good wheels, please visit Legacy Skates and let them know we sent you!
 They are located at 2601 Madison Ave, KCMO 64108 or visit Legacy Skates KC.
 While all your gear is important, we know it can be expensive to buy.
-Listed below are some highlights on what we think is the most important gear (at least at first):
+Listed below are some highlights on what we think is the most important gear to start out with:

 SKATESDerby skates are preferred - flat skates (not heeled) that are specifically made for derby.
 These will provide the most protection for your ankles/feet.
 Heeled skates (i.e. Moxi Lollys) are not preferred because derby skaters sit back on their heels for most of their power, and heeled skates make this harder.
 Derby skates will usually have a stronger metal plate and are made of sturdier leather for protection and durability.
 Chaya, Antik, Jackson, Riedell, and Sure-Grip are all good brands to research.